Power Solutions International Announces First Quarter 2023 Financial Results

 Gross Profit increase by 40%; Interest expense up $2.2 million

-WOOD DALE, Ill., May 11, 2023 (GLOBE NEWSWIRE) -- Power Solutions International, Inc. (the “Company” or “PSI”) (OTC Pink: PSIX), a leader in the design, engineering and manufacture of emission-certified engines and power systems, announced first quarter 2023 financial results.
+WOOD DALE, Ill., May 11, 2023 (GLOBE NEWSWIRE) -- Power Solutions International, Inc. (the "Company" or "PSI") PSIX, a leader in the design, engineering and manufacture of emission-certified engines and power systems, announced first quarter 2023 financial results.

 First Quarter 2023 Results